GoogleCloudPlatform/professional-services-data-validator/README.md

-                        Comma separated list of tables in the form schema.table=target_schema.target_table Target schema name and table name are optional. i.e 'bigquery-public-data.new_york_citibike.citibike_trips' --bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE
+                        Comma separated list of tables in the form schema.table=target_schema.target_table Target schema name and table name are optional. i.e 'bigquery-public-data.new_york_citibike.citibike_trips' [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
-                        (Optional) BigQuery destination for validation results.
+                        BigQuery destination for validation results.
 Defaults to stdout.
-                        See: *Validation Reports* section --service-account or -sa PATH_TO_SA_KEY
+                        See: *Validation Reports* section [--service-account or -sa PATH_TO_SA_KEY]
-                        (Optional) Service account to use for BigQuery result handler output.
+                        Service account to use for BigQuery result handler output.
-  --config-file or -c CONFIG_FILE
+  [--config-file or -c CONFIG_FILE]
                         YAML Config File Path to be used for storing validations.
-  --format or -fmt      Format for stdout output, Supported formats are (text, csv, json, table) Defaults to table.
+  [--format or -fmt]    Format for stdout output.
+Supported formats are (text, csv, json, table).
+                        Defaults  to table.
 ```

 ### Running Custom SQL Exploration